Master Massage Therapist and Owner of Spa Rosalia

 University Heights is is a mecca for the healing arts and the small business community thrives on providing excellent personal service.
 In 2003 the doors opened.
 Exhale was much smaller than it is now, initially offering massage and skin care.
 Each year or so I met wonderful people who offered services, expertise and their own special brand of care that was different than mine, and it’s given me the opportunity to work with top notch, and fun providers.

 In 2013 we said goodbye to the building, not the wonderful people and relationships built in the decade in University Heights because we needed to expand.
-Spa Rosalia is now nestled in a quiet corner of North Pacific beach.
+Spa Rosalia is now nestled in a quiet Point Loma Heights.
 It’s a similar neighborhood in the sense that we are surrounded by small businesses providing high quality service, wonderful restaurants and it is the only other part of the city that houses schools geared toward the healing arts.
 Spa Rosalia is in what was formerly a Medi-Spa.
 It is the perfect location for what we offer.
 A big plus are the clean ocean breezes coming off of the Pacific Ocean.

 For example, there are no corporate coffee shops and dining establishments are the kind where the chef and owner are often the same person.
 People know your name, and know what makes you happy.
 This is the cornerstone of Spa Rosalia, take care of people in the way that you want to be taken care of.
 Provide a higher level of service and quality of treatment.